 Financial Management Plans and Reports

 The Department's Bureau of Resource Management (RM), headed by the Assistant Secretary for Resource Management and Chief Financial Officer (CFO), employs over 500 people around the globe--in Washington, Charleston, South Carolina, and Bangkok, Thailand.
-With five major operating units, the CFO oversees all strategic and performance planning, State operations and foreign assistance budgeting and resource management, global accounting, disbursing and payroll, financial systems, and issuance of the financial statements and "annual report" of the Department.
+With five major operating units, the CFO oversees all strategic and performance planning, State operations budgeting and resource management, global accounting, disbursing and payroll, financial systems, financial policies, internal controls and issuance of the financial statements and "annual report" of the Department.
 The CFO also coordinates and leads the remediation of vulnerabilities within the Department's global critical infrastructure.
-RM produces a number of essential documents including the Department's Strategic Plan, Joint Performance Plan with USAID, Performance and Accountability Report, Budget-in-Brief, and the Congressional Budget Justification Document.
+RM produces a number of essential documents including the Joint State/USAID Strategic Plan, Department Performance Plan, Agency Financial Report, Budget-in-Brief, and the Congressional Budget Justification Document.

 "To integrate strategy, budgeting, and performance management, and secure and